mlachha/bikesharing/README.md

 ## Overview of Project

-Analyze CitiBike Rideshare data to uncover trends in costumer behavior. then visualize them using Tableau Public, in order to help implement the same bikeshare business module in Des Moines.
+Analyze CityBike Rideshare data to uncover trends in customer behavior. then visualize them using Tableau Public to help implement the same bikeshare business module in Des Moines.
-You can view the Tableau Public workbook [here](https://public.tableau.com/profile/mouad.lachhab#!/vizhome/Citybikestory_16219086459090/BikeShareStory?publish=yes) .
+You can view the Tableau Public workbook [here](https://public.tableau.com/profile/mouad.lachhab#!/vizhome/Citybikestory_16219086459090/BikeShareStory?publish=yes).

 ## Analysis and Challenges